- Scientific Name

 Conservation Status: Near Threatened (IUCN Red List)

 Western Barbastelle Bats forage almost exclusively on tympanite moths, which are moths with ears capable of hearing bat echolocation calls.
-Their echolocation calls are much quieter than many other insectivorous bat species, and it is thought that their quiet, nose-emitted “stealth” echolocation calls allow them to approach moths without detection.
+The echolocation calls of Western Barbastelle Bats are much quieter than many other insectivorous bat species and it is thought that their quiet, nose-emitted “stealth” echolocation calls allow them to approach moths without detection.

-A medium-small bat (6 –13 grams) with a pug-shaped nose, Western Barbastelle Bats generally prefer roosting under loose tree bark or cavities, though they have been observed in rock crevices and human buildings.
+Medium-small bats (6 to 13 grams) with pug-shaped noses, Western Barbastelle Bats generally prefer roosting under loose tree bark or cavities, though they have been observed in rock crevices and human structures.
 They undergo seasonal migrations to underground roosting sites for the winter, where they hibernate.
-Their preference for more mature deciduous forests means this species is vulnerable to habitat loss and fragmentation due to road construction and development.
+Their preference for mature deciduous forests means this species is vulnerable to habitat loss and fragmentation due to road construction and development.